-What type of operations should be Please refer to the relevant instructions in Part 27 included in the columns 'Of which: II of Annex 2 to EBA/GL/2020/07, Section 4 on -/ exposures with forbearance measures' F 91.01 and Section 6 on F 91.03.
-The columns in F 91.01 and F 91.03?
-Should they are to include exposures that have been

-No Question Implementation stance include, in addition to EBA-compliant moratoria, operations that are subject to other types of restructuring triggering forbearance status? qualified as forborne in accordance with the general rules set out in Article 47b of the CRR and Annex V to Regulation (EU) No 680/2014, either before or after the application of the EBA-compliant moratoria.
-These columns should include exposures both that are subject to EBA-compliant moratoria (active or expired) and that are subject to forbearance measures (COVID-19-related or non-COVID-19-related).
+Please refer to the relevant instructions in Part included in the columns 'Of which: II of Annex 2 to EBA/GL/2020/07, Section 4 on F 91.01 and Section 6 on F 91.03.
+The columns are to include exposures that have been qualified as forborne in accordance with the general rules set out in Article 47b of the CRR and Annex V to Regulation (EU) No 680/2014, either before or after the application of the EBA-compliant moratoria.
+These columns should include exposures both that are subject to EBA-compliant moratoria (active or expired) and that are subject to forbearance measures (COVID-19-related).

-Economic loss (F 91.01, F 91.03)
+Economic loss (F 91.01,F 91.03)